Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 <a name="add-worker-storage-master"></a>

-## Add Worker, Storage or Master NCNs
+## Add Worker, Storage, or Master NCNs

-Use this procedure to add a worker, storage, or master non-compute node (NCN).
+Use this procedure to add a worker, storage, or master NCN.

 <a name="add-ncn-prerequisites"></a>

 ### Add NCN Prerequisites

-For several of the commands in this section, you will need to have variables set with the name of the node being added and its xname.
+For several of the commands in this section, variables must be set with the name of the node being added and its component name (xname).
 Set `NODE` to the hostname of the node being added (for example `ncn-w001`, `ncn-s002`, etc).

 ```bash